stevegbrooks/commodify/docs/final_report.md

 ## Data

-The datasets used in the application are below:
+The datasets used in the application mainly agricultural commodities data, energy supply and demand data, as well as weather data obtained from public domains.

 1. [Current and historical agricultural commodities data from the USDA Foreign Agricultural Service](https://apps.fas.usda.gov/psdonline/app/index.html#/app/downloads)